Wordslut

 “As funny as it is informative, this book will have you laughing out loud while you contemplate the revolutionary power of words.
 Who knew sociolinguistics could be so damn entertaining?
 Leave it to a master of language like Amanda Montell to pull off this semantic magic trick.” — Camille Perri, author of The Assistants and When Katie Met Cassidy

 “Amanda Montell has given validation and tools to those of us who always felt wrong in our guts about the way gender permeates our means of communication and the criticisms often lobbed at women for how we talk.
-Wordslut is brilliant fun and empowers all women to give ourselves a voice.“ — Gaby Dunn, author of Bad With Money
+Wordslut is brilliant fun and empowers all women to give ourselves a voice.“ — Gabe Dunn, author of Bad With Money